Samson (band): Career

 In the early 1990s, Paul Samson asked New York singer/songwriter Rik Anthony to write lyrics and vocal melodies for Samson's "reunion" project with Thunderstick and Aylmer.
 As a collaboration, Anthony wrote and recorded the lyrics and vocal melodies for eight songs while in New York, and in London re-recorded five demos at Picnic Studios.
 With limited time and budget, the band could only record five demo songs and the project was never completed.
 The Picnic demos were never picked up by Samson's record company, and sat idle for almost nine years.
 Anthony, Paul Samson, Gerry Sherwin and Tony Tuohy played some shows in Germany and the Netherlands under the name Paul Samson's Rogues, and as Samson whilst opening for Girlschool.
 After the dates in Europe, Anthony returned to New York.
 Samson had a new line-up in 1993 and recorded the album Samson.

 In 1999, Paul Samson released a CD containing five of the compositions from the Picnic Demos, entitled Past Present & Future.
 The Samson-Aylmer-Thunderstick line-up reformed for a live show in Tokyo, and in 2000, with Nicky Moore back on board, a series of live dates, including a "25th Anniversary of the NWOBHM" concert at the London Astoria on 26 May 2000, which also featured Angel Witch on the bill.
 Samson's performance was recorded and released as a live album.
 The same line-up later appeared at the Wacken Open Air rock festival on 4 August 2000.

 The group effectively disbanded with Paul Samson's death from cancer on 9 August 2002.
 Moore paid tribute to his late bandmate at the Sweden Rock Festival on 12 June 2004, with a set entitled "Nicky Moore plays Samson".

 Bass player Chris Aylmer (born Christopher Robin Aylmer, 7 February 1948) died on 9 January 2007 following a battle with throat cancer.

 The band appeared in the short film Biceps of Steel in 1980, directed by Julien Temple, which was intended as the B-movie to a major feature produced and promoted by the record company.
 The film featured two music-video type sequences which form the 15 minute film.
 Though it has been largely forgotten, clips from it were seen in the movie The Incubus (1981).
 However, in 2006 Biceps of Steel re-surfaced on Bruce Dickinson's Anthology DVD.

 Drummer Clive Burr died on 12 March 2013 after many years suffering from multiple sclerosis.
-Nicky Moore died 3 August 2022 after battling with Parkinson's disease.
+Nicky Moore died on 3 August 2022 after battling with Parkinson's disease.